SEA FORUM FOR FISHERS

 c.
 Three (3) representatives of employers.

-There will be one Chair of the Steering Committee representing governments, and one Vice-Chair representing workers and one Vice-Chair representing employers.
+There are one Chair of the Steering Committee representing governments, and one Vice-Chair representing workers and one Vice-Chair representing employers.

 Technical Advisory Group